Step 4: Full View

 Should Engineer B have sought clarification of the franchiser's confidentiality instruction before accepting the engagement, potentially conditioning acceptance on modified terms, or was it permissible to accept the engagement as structured and navigate the resulting ethical conflict after the fact?

-Seek Clarification Before Accepting Engagement Board's choice Before accepting the franchiser's engagement, ask the franchiser to explain the business reasons for the confidentiality instruction and negotiate modified engagement terms, such as permission to provide a limited notification to Engineer A of the engagement's existence, that would allow simultaneous compliance with both the faithful agent duty and the peer review notification obligation.
+O1 Before accepting the franchiser's engagement, ask the franchiser to explain the business reasons for the confidentiality instruction and negotiate modified engagement terms, such as permission to provide a limited notification to Engineer A of the engagement's existence, that would allow simultaneous compliance with both the faithful agent duty and the peer review notification obligation.
+Board's choice

 The pre-engagement clarification obligation holds that a competent engineer exercising reasonable professional judgment must recognize when a client instruction facially conflicts with a professional duty and must seek clarification before proceeding.
 This obligation is grounded in the principle that engineers should not accept engagements structured to make ethical compliance impossible from the outset.
 The competing warrant is the faithful agent duty, which generally requires deference to client instructions on business and operational matters, an engineer is not ordinarily required to interrogate every client instruction before accepting an engagement, and demanding justification for a confidentiality instruction could itself be seen as a breach of the client relationship.
 The at-will employment symmetry principle further supports the franchiser's position that it had legitimate business reasons for managing the transition confidentially, reasons it was not obligated to disclose to Engineer B at the outset.